 The Most Common Questions & Answers About Furnaces

-Here is a list of the following things you should be checking before you make the decision to call a technician to service your furnace:
+Here is a list of the following things you should be checking before you decide to call a technician to service your furnace:

-1. Make sure your thermostat has been set to the desired temperature.
+- Make sure you set the thermostat to the desired temperature.

-3. Check on your power supply.
-This includes both your circuit breaker and the wall switch.
+- Check your power supply, including your circuit breaker and the wall switch.

-Question: Why Is It Necessary Yo Buy A New Furnace?
+Question: Why Is It Necessary To Buy A New Furnace?

 Investing in a new furnace comes with a cost.
-However, when your current system has become inefficient, it requires more regular repairs, or the system is old, investing in a new model that is 60% more efficient compared to the unit you bought 10 years back, has the potential to provide you with favorable long-term benefits.
-When you decide to replace your system that is now between 10 to 15-years-old, you could reduce your electricity or natural gas costs by 30% to 50%.
+However, when your current system is operating inefficiently or requires more regular repairs, you may consider a newer model.
+Investing in a new model that is 60% more efficient compared to the unit you repurchased ten years has the potential to provide you with favourable long-term benefits.
+When you decide to replace your system between 10 to 15-years-old, you could reduce your electricity or natural gas costs by 30% to 50%.

 Question: How Do I Find A Furnance That Is Right For My Home?

 Today there are a variety of heating systems on offer.
-Our extensive experience and knowledge of heating allow us to assist our customers to choose a system that matches up to their specific needs.
-The age and the size of your house, along with the climate, regional and local utility costs, and any utility rebate/incentive programs all contribute to factors that will impact the functionality of the system, and which system will work best for your situation.
-Our heating experts take all these factors into consideration along with the most current technology to assist you in making your choice on a system that will match up to your home.
+Our extensive experience and knowledge of heating allow us to assist our customers in choosing a system that matches their specific needs.
+The age and the size of your house, the climate, regional and local utility costs, and any utility rebate/incentive programs all contribute to factors that will impact the system’s functionality and which system will work best for your situation.
+Our heating experts consider all these factors and the most current technology to assist you in choosing a system that will match up to your home.

 Question: Why Is It Important To Have My Furnace Professionally Installed?

-Having your furnace installed professionally is as equally important as your choice is a new system.
+Having your furnace installed professionally is equally important as your choice is a new system.
 Home heating solutions are often complicated.
-To guarantee that your new furnace is running efficiently and is correctly installed it becomes important to have the unit installed by a professional.
-If the furnace is installed improperly this often leads to both long term and short term problems.
+A professional must install it to guarantee that your new furnace is running efficiently without unnecessary complications.
+If you install the furnace improperly, this often leads to long-term and short-term problems.

 Question: What Are The Costs Involved For A New Home Heating System?

-There are several factors to account for when working out the costs involved in a new home heating system.
-A few of these will include how efficient the equipment is, the size of the home, the ductwork, along with more.
-Our experts are experienced and have the necessary knowledge to help you in finding a system that works for your home and your budget.
+There are several factors to consider when working out the costs of a new home heating system.
+A few of these will include how efficient the equipment is, the size of the home, the ductwork, along more.
+Our experts are experienced and have the necessary knowledge to help you find a system that works for your home and your budget.
 A proposal for your in-house replacement is free of charge.

-Questions: Are The Furnaces With A Higher Capacity A Better Choice?
+Are Furnaces With A Higher Capacity A Better Choice?

 Question: When Is The Best Time To Install My New Furnace?

 We recommend installing your new furnace within the months of summer.
-Ideally, furnaces are addressed as soon as a professional technician recommends a replacement that could occur at any time in the year.
+Ideally, you should replace a furnace as soon as recommended by a professional technician, which occurs at any time in the year.

 Question: When Should I Be Considering A Replacement For My Furnace?

-The general standard-efficiency furnaces have a life expectancy of between 15 to 18 years ( if they are properly maintained).
+The general standard-efficiency furnaces have a life expectancy of between 15 to 18 years ( if properly maintained).
 The high-efficiency furnaces typically last between 12 to 14 years.
-If you are living in a home that is 10 years of age or older, it is important to start diligently monitoring the furnace system and how it operates.
+If you live in a ten-year-old home or older, it is vital to monitor the furnace system and how it operates diligently.

 Question: Is There A Way To Reduce My Utility Bills?

-The first step you should be taking is to lower the use of appliances, lights, etc in your home.
-You can also invest in a thermostat that is programmable which will allow you to set your furnace to a temperature that is lower at night or when you are at work during the day.
-This will lower the amount of overall energy used in order to maintain a consistent temperature.
-The high-efficiency furnaces will also help you to save money in comparison to the mid or standard-efficiency furnaces.
+The first step you should be taking is to lower the use of appliances, lights, etc., in your home.
+You can also invest in a programmable thermostat, which will allow you to set your furnace to a lower temperature at night or when you are at work during the day.
+Lower temperatures will reduce the overall energy used to maintain a consistent temperature.
+The high-efficiency furnaces will also help you save money compared to the mid or standard-efficiency furnaces.
 The latest high-efficiency furnaces can be up to 97% efficient, compared to the standard and older furnaces which are only 55% efficient.

-• The thermostat should be maintained at a consistent temperature
+- Maintain the thermostat at a consistent temperature

 Question: What Are The Benefits Of A Programmable Thermostat?

-Programmable thermostats are available in different types and each offers its own set of features.
-Since these thermostats are electronic, these units are more efficient and accurate when compared to the older units that contained mercury.
-The programmable thermostat allows you to change the temperature settings for different times in a day without having to touch the thermostat.
-Due to the fact that everything is automated, you no longer have to worry that you forgot to change the temperature setting.
+Programmable thermostats are available in different types, and each offers its own set of features.
+Since these thermostats are electronic, these units are more efficient and accurate when compared to the older units that contain mercury.
+The programmable thermostat allows you to change the temperature settings for different times in a day without touching the thermostat.
+Because everything is automated, you no longer have to worry that you forgot to change the temperature setting.